 Maybe you’re not a camper yourself, but you’re looking for some terrific camping gift ideas.
 The range of gifts that you can give to the camper in your life is wide, and you can be assured that they will be put to good use.
 Depending on an individual camper’s desires, they can keep their trip simple or go all-out with all the handy gifts for camping lovers that they can imagine!

-Here, we have assembled a partial list of the best camping gifts for outdoor lovers.
+Here, we have assembled a partial list of the best camping gifts for couples (or singles!).
 No matter your budget or the needs of your favorite camper, you can find something that will help make their outdoor dreams come true!

 Let’s start with the most basic and obvious camping presents in any camper’s arsenal: a good tent!
 The possibilities here are endless and depend on an individual’s needs.
 The solo camper will likely want a tent sized just for them.
 With its easy two-pole setup and extra pockets for storage, this ALPS Mountaineering tent is just the thing.